This newly released Hubble image shows spiral galaxy NGC 5793, which is located 150 million light-years away.

 A version of this image was submitted to the Hubble’s Hidden Treasures image processing competition by contestant Judy Schmidt.

-This name originates from the acronym Microwave Amplification by Stimulated Emission of Radiation.
-Maser emission is caused by particles that absorb energy from their surroundings and then re-emit this in the microwave part of the spectrum.
+- This name originates from the acronym Microwave Amplification by Stimulated Emission of Radiation.
+Maser emission is caused by particles that absorb energy from their surroundings and then re-emit in the microwave part of the spectrum.